bwcadev/bwcadev/README.md

 Hi, I’m Sam 👋

-I'm a Computer Science teacher based in the UK that's looking to change careers and start working full time as a programmer.
+I'm a Computer Science teacher based in the UK, looking to change careers to work full time as a programmer.

 Despite spending the previous 5 years in the classroom as a teacher and head of department, I've worked on a variety of projects to keep my skills up-to-date.